micro-gl/nitro-gl/notes/tess.md

                                                                             dynamic_pool& pool) {
             // given that (a) and (b) are on the boundary and edge (a,b) is co-linear with one of the 4 boundaries of the trapeze,
             // try inserting vertices on that boundary, update windings along their path/between them and return the
-            // corresponding start and end half edges whose start points are (a) and (b) auto * edge_vertex_a =
+            // corresponding start and end half edges whose start pos are (a) and (b) auto * edge_vertex_a =
                     try_insert_vertex_on_trapeze_boundary_at(a, trapeze, wall_class, pool);
             auto * edge_vertex_b =